Ctrl

 Key sources

-The following summarized guidelines for the evaluation and management of primary hyperparathyroidism are prepared by our editorial team based on guidelines from the American College of Radiology (ACR 2021), the Canadian Task Force on Hyperparathyroidism (CTFH 2017), the American Association of Endocrine Surgeons (AAES 2016), and the International Workshop on the Management of Asymptomatic PHPT (IWMAP 2014).
+The following summarized guidelines for the evaluation and management of primary hyperparathyroidism are prepared by our editorial team based on guidelines from the 5th International Workshop on Primary Hyperparathyroidism (PHPT-IW-5 2022), the American College of Radiology (ACR 2021), the Canadian Task Force on Hyperparathyroidism (CTFH 2017), and the American Association of Endocrine Surgeons (AAES 2016).

 1